sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 When those fail, I look at the network itself.
 I can map IPs to the city of the **IXP Next-Hop** where they are announced, or parse **BGP Communities** for geographical hints.
 My final fallback is a year-aware **WHOIS** ingestion.
 This tool now automatically switches data sources based on the year.
 For historical snapshots, it uses RIR delegation statistics appropriate to that year.
 For current data, it parses the full [APNIC database](https://www.apnic.net/manage-ip/using-whois/) for high-resolution city mapping.

 I even had to add some safety checks to prevent "IP swallowing."
 For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
 Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for AU.
-I also learned to automatically downgrade any match with a mask length < 16 to a country-level attribution to avoid the "headquarters bias" common in registration data.

 To handle any address space that remains unattributed, I duplicate those IPs across every city where the network maintains a physical peering presence.
 Even if a network doesn't announce every prefix from every point due to paid transit or internal long-haul links, this approach ensures that major connectivity hubs are credited for the logical weight they represent in the routing topology.